Dyango: Early years

 His album Puñaladas en el Alma with the Prague Symphony Orchestra and arrangements by Maestro Carlos Franzetti was nominated for a Latin Grammy Award in 2010, a work around the tango, recorded between Prague, New York and Barcelona.

 In 2013 Dyango participated in the Concert for Freedom, held at Camp Nou in Barcelona on June 29, 2013.
 It was organized by Òmnium Cultural along with other civil society entities, such as the Assemblea Nacional Catalana (Catalan National Assembly) and the Plataforma Pro Seleccions Esportives Catalanes.
 When the singer announced his participation, there was outrage in many sectors of the rest of Spain.
 Dyango responded to the questions of 13 TV.
 He stated that in the current situation it would be necessary to hold a referendum in Catalonia and, ultimately, to achieve separation from Spain.

 After summer of 2013 Dyango published the disc El Cantante, an album of romantic cuts that described his own life.
 On September 7, 2013, he announced his retirement from the long American tours, not from music or from the concerts.

 The artist joined several personalities in March of that same year and lent his face to the campaign of the "ANC" in favor of a unilateral declaration of independence on the part of the governing authorities of Catalonia.

 Since then, his repertoire has included "boleros" (romantic Spanish music), "tangos" (Argentinian music) and "rancheras" (Mexican music), remakes of songs from the 60's, dozens of his own songs, even lyrical pieces.
 In his career, he has recorded duets with the following artists: Celia Cruz, Oscar D'León, Sheena Easton, Roberto Goyeneche, Pimpinela and the tenor Jaume Aragall.

-In 1989 he recorded the album Suspiros which included "El que mas te ha querido" by composer Concha Valdés Miranda, reaching a worldwide success.
+In 1989 he recorded the album Suspiros which included "El que más te ha querido" by composer Concha Valdés Miranda, reaching a worldwide success.
 He was nominated for a Grammy three times.

 Dyango has obtained in his career 55 gold records and 40 platinum, which have been awarded in Spain as well as other Latin American countries, as well as the United States.
 Amongst them, A corazón Abierto has received double platinum status.

 Dyango suffered a heart attack and was admitted in a Barcelona hospital until March 5, 2009.

 Currently, Dyango is immersed with taking on new forms of expressions of his career, like painting.
 He is also an advocate of Catalonia's independence from Spain.